brendonyang/Hound-Review/README.md

 }
 ```

-In this example, Close.io API expects an API Key generated in the individual User’s account.
+In this example, Close API expects an API Key generated in the individual User’s account.
 It should be used as a username with a blank password in the standard basic authentication format.

 So, to adjust the connections portion of the code to suit this behaviour, simply request for an API instead of username + password.